-This is an exercise in objectivity that can teach you a lot about your own business, and how to make your customer experience exceptional, and leave a lasting impression that encourages repeat business and word of mouth recommendations.
+This is an exercise in objectivity that can teach you a lot about your own business, how to make your customer experience exceptional, and leave a lasting impression that encourages repeat business and word-of-mouth recommendations.

 Once you’ve taken a cold hard look at your own business, it’s time to think about two key points that will set you apart and inform every decision you make in your business.

 Those two points become important questions you should ask yourself when building your business.

 Firstly, who is your ideal customer and secondly, who are you?
 Or, to put it another way, what’s your point of difference, those things that make your business unique?

 Your ideal customer is precisely that; ideal.
 They are the kind of customers you’d like to attract to your business consistently.

 Once you’ve created an image of your ideal customer, every decision you make in your business springs forth from your clear understanding of this one customer.